 The interaction and importance of ploidy and hybridisation:

 The first part of my thesis investigated the interaction between ploidy variation and hybridisation at different phylogenetic and geographical scales.
-While it is generally thought that ploidy level acts as a significant barrier to hybridisation (Husband and Sabara, 2004)(ref), a literature review (Chapter 2) showed strong evidence that hybridisation between ploidy levels was common, particularly in many groups of plants.
+While it is generally thought that ploidy level acts as a significant barrier to hybridisation (Husband and Sabara, 2004), a literature review (Chapter 2) showed strong evidence that hybridisation between ploidy levels was common, particularly in many groups of plants.
 Such interactions between ploidy level of the parental species and hybridisation can have long lasting evolutionary consequences disproportional in effect to the frequency of their occurrence, such as new lineage or species formation, and may be being amplified by global change.
 At a regional floristic scale, the British flora provided an excellent framework for studying hybridisation and polyploidy due to the wealth of morphological, ecological, and genetic data.
 At this flora wide level, I found (phylo)genetic factors and ploidy level to be important in predicting whether a species pair will successfully form a hybrid (Chapter 3).
 Species of differing ploidy level were less likely to form hybrids, but my model indicated that the barrier is porous.
 At a finer scale still, I used the genus Euphrasia to investigate a contact zone between two species of differing ploidy level (Chapter 4).
 Although I found a lack of evidence for hybridisation and introgression using conventional population genetic tools, demographic modelling indicated there may have been limited historical or ongoing gene flow between these two species.
 Combining all present evidence in the thesis, hybridisation between ploidy levels was common globally, but may be rare in particular study systems.
 In the TCG Euphrasia, even rare hybridisation between ploidy levels may be sufficient to generate new species.
-My thesis adds to the emerging view that polyploidisation, in conjunction with hybridisation plays an important role in creating and maintaining diversity across different taxonomic groups both historically (e.g. Galium (Kolar et al., 2015) (ref)) and presently (e.g. Senecio (Abbott and Lowe, 2004)(ref)).
+My thesis adds to the emerging view that polyploidisation, in conjunction with hybridisation plays an important role in creating and maintaining diversity across different taxonomic groups both historically (e.g. Galium (Kolar et al., 2015)) and presently (e.g. Senecio (Abbott and Lowe, 2004)).

 Evidence of parasitism playing a role in taxonomic complexity: